Sureform-YC-X25/alder-ridge-sample-tasks/README.md

 This repository and its container image are private commercial-evaluation materials.
 Add reviewers as read-only GitHub outside collaborators.
 Grant container access separately with repository-level GCP `Artifact Registry Reader` permission.
 Read-only reviewers cannot manage the access list.

 The repository is not open source and may not be redistributed, used for model training or used in production without a separate signed agreement.
 See [LICENSE](LICENSE).

-## Provenance

-The sample was clean-room exported from canonical finalized commit `0202b6e1bf789a20d3770335922e4ee34f231408`.
-The complete shared source inventory, selected task set and accounting-seed digest are recorded in `environment/seed/sample_manifest.json`.